 - Establish a collaboration channel.
 This will be one or more of a conference bridge, a video call, a chat room, or a physical war room where responders will gather to collaborate.
 It’s important to know whether you will be re-using the same bridge/call/chat/room for all responses, or will be using a new collaboration channel for each response.

 - Engage responders.
 This involves quickly and accurately engaging responders to fill the needed roles.

 This article will review the fundamentals of coordinated responses, how to prepare your organization to make use of them, and how to best leverage PagerDuty capabilities for effective mobilization of coordinated responses.

-Many of the PagerDuty capabilities referenced in this guide are only available to customers on our Enterprise plan or with the purchase of Modern Incident Response.
+Many of the PagerDuty capabilities referenced in this guide are only available to customers on Team, Business and Digital Operations plans, or with the purchase of Modern Incident Response.
 Please contact our sales team if you would like to upgrade to a plan with these capabilities.

 A coordinated response for a major incident will typically involve the following core roles: